UPDATED: Thursday, July 22, 2021

 Application packets more detailed information can be found here.

-Applications may also be dropped off in-person in the City Manager's Office at Arcata City Hall, located at 736 F Street, between 11 AM and 5 PM Monday through Friday.
-Applications can also be dropped off in a sealed envelope labeled “City Manager’s Office,” at the City Hall drop boxes, located in the City Hall parking lot off of 7th Street and in the drop box located next to the USPS mailbox outside of City Hall.
+Committee applications may be emailed to email@example.com or faxed to 707-822-8018.
+Applications may also be dropped off in-person in the City Manager's Office at Arcata City Hall, located at 736 F Street, between 9 AM and 5 PM Monday through Friday.
+Face coverings are required for all unvaccinated individuals when entering City Hall.
+Applications can also be dropped off in a sealed envelope labeled “City Manager’s Office,” at the City Hall water bill drop boxes, located in the City Hall parking lot off of 7th Street and in front of the USPS mailbox outside of City Hall.

 For more information, please call 707-822-5953.